Check out our Customer Reviews about RVing in Europe, on which page

 roaming charges; every notification of a voicemail that's been left will cost a minute too.
 More charges will come

 if you use data, even unknowingly -- and the new smart phones are constantly using data that you're unaware of.

-Data roaming costs about $15/MB, which means a dollar fifty or so for every single web page that you view.
+Data roaming costs about US$15/MB, which means a dollar fifty or so for every single web page that you view.

-If someone sends you a nice 2 megapixel photo from home, that'll be $30!
+If someone sends you a nice 2 megapixel photo from home, that'll be US$30!
 If you want to avoid data roaming charges

 completely, you should disable data roaming and data synchronization before you go abroad.

 International roaming is not a good value unless you have tri-band GSM phone.
 Such phones can be "SIM subsidy unlocked"

 via your service provider to accept a foreign SIM card.
 Calls received through such card will be charged to you as if you are